borkdude/clojure-overstapservice/Alternatief.md

                           (js/document.getElementById "app"))
 ```

-Met Om, een andere ClojureScript wrapper rondom React, zijn zelfs betere performance benchmarks gehaald dan React zelf.
-Dit heeft te maken met de efficiënte manier waarop verschillen in state kan worden bepaald in ClojureScript (maar ook in Clojure zelf).

-With [Om](https://github.com/omcljs/om), another ClojureScript wrapper for React, it was possible to achieve even better performance than React itself.
+With [Om](https://github.com/omcljs/om), another ClojureScript wrapper for React, it was possible to achieve even [better performance](https://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs) than React itself.
 This having to do with better efficiency in comparing different sets of state in ClojureScript (as well as in Clojure itself).

 ## 7. Clojure prevents callback hell

-One of the problems that Javascript developer have to deal with is a phenomenon called 'callback hell'.
+One of the problems that Javascript developers have to deal with is a phenomenon called 'callback hell'.
 A browser program only has one thread.
 That is the reason why we need to work with nested callbacks.
-As we apply deeper level of nesting, code readability will be increasingly worse.
+As we apply deeper levels of nesting, code readability will be increasingly worse.

-The Clojure solution consists of a library, [core.async](https://github.com/clojure/core.async), which - as you might guess by now - simplifies working with asynchronous code.
-And it also goes without saying that this library works both on the server as in the client.
+The Clojure solution consists of a library, [core.async](https://github.com/clojure/core.async), which - as you might have guessed by now - simplifies working with asynchronous code.
+It also goes without saying that this library works both on the server as in the client.
 Its building blocks are channels, buffers and go blocks.
-Go blocks are source transformations that offers the appearance of synchronous code, but ultimately translated to nested callbacks.
+Go blocks are source transformations that offer the appearance of synchronous code, but ultimately translate to nested callbacks.

 An example.
 The following code first retrieves a user's email address via a call to a REST API.
 For this the library [http-cljs](https://github.com/r0man/cljs-http) is being used, that combines the Ajax calls with core.async.
-As a return value we receive a channel, from which we can read the result using the <! (take) operation.
-Next we use the email address in a second call to fetch the orders for this user.
+As a return value we receive a channel, from which we can read the result using the `<!` (take) operation.
+Next we use the email address in a second call, to fetch the orders for this user.

 ```clojure